HiteshGorana/HiteshGorana.github.io/index.md

 <br />

-I also like to learning new Technology Every month and create some small projects using that technology (1 hr daily)

 ### About This Site

 The main purposes of this website are listed here:
 * Discuss the technical details of machine learning and computer science theories
-* Discuss what technology I did this Month with code shared on GitHub
+* Discuss what technology I learned recently with sample code shared on GitHub
 * Record my personal achievements

 ### Contact Me